JWock82/Pynite/README.md

 * Phaenotyp (https://github.com/bewegende-Architektur/Phaenotyp) (https://youtu.be/shloSw9HjVI)

 # What's New?
+v0.0.70
+* Array output of member force diagrams and displacement diagrams has been added.

 v0.0.69
 * Bug fix for rotational springs.
 Exceptions were being thrown due to an inconsistent variable name.